-Warfare occurs in all human societies but at no other level of political organization is it as wide-spread as in states.
+Warfare occurs in all human societies but at no other level of political organization is it as widespread as in states.
 Indeed, warfare was integral to the formation of the agricultural state.
-As governing elites accumulated more resources, warfare became a major means of increasing their surpluses.
-And as the wealth of states became a target of nomadic pastoralists, the primary motivation for warfare shifted from control of resources to control of neighboring populations.
-9 establish economic and political hegemony over foreign populations.
+As governing elites accumulated more resources, warfare became a major means of increasing their surpluses.68 And as the wealth of states became a target of nomadic pastoralists, the primary motivation for warfare shifted from control of resources to control of neighboring populations.69 sil fuels allowed states to invade distant countries.
+A primary motivation for these wars was to establish economic and political hegemony over foreign populations.
 World War I, World War II, and lesser wars of the past century have driven various countries to develop ever more sophisticated and deadly technologies, including wireless communication devices for remote warfare, tanks, stealth aircraft, nuclear weapons, and unmanned aircraft called drones, which have been used in conflicts in the Middle East and Afghanistan.
 Competition among nations has led to the emergence of the United States as the most militarily powerful nation in the world.

-A further shift came with the advent of industrial society when industrial technologies driven by fossil fuels allowed states to invade distant countries.
-A primary motivation for these wars was to
+A further shift came with the advent of industrial society when industrial technologies driven by fos-

 The expansion of warfare by societies organized as states has not come without cost.
-Every nation-state has involved civilians in its military adventures, and almost everyone has been involved in those wars in some way-if not as militarily, then as member of the civilian workforce in military industries.
+Every nationstate has involved civilians in its military adventures, and almost everyone has been involved in those wars in some way-if not as militarily, then as member of the civilian workforce in military industries.
 World War II created an unprecedented armament industry in the United States, Britain, Germany, and Japan, among others, and the aerospace industry underwent expansion in the so-called Cold War that followed.
 Today, one can scarcely overlook the role of the process of globalization to explain how the United States, for now an empire, has influenced the peoples of other countries in the world.